ECMWFCode4Earth/open-data-explorer/openDataVisio/opendata/ifs-aifs.md

-# IFS and AIFS
+# Introduction
 ---

 ECMWF open data policy includes data from both the Integrated Forecasting System ([IFS](https://www.ecmwf.int/en/forecasts/datasets/open-data)) and the Artificial Intelligence Forecasting System ([AIFS](https://www.ecmwf.int/en/forecasts/datasets/set-ix)) models.
+[The latter](https://www.ecmwf.int/en/forecasts/dataset/aifs-machine-learning-data) consists of a deterministic model and an ensemble model.
 The data is provided at the highest available resolution.
 They are released under a Creative Commons Attribution 4.0 International licence, allowing for commercial and non-commercial use with appropriate attribution. <br>

 Open data are a product of the high-resolution and ensemble as well as seasonal forecast models.